 - A. The applicant will establish one or more acceptable points of discharge.
-Generally the points of discharge shall be accepted by the City prior to issuing the land use decision. - B. Runoff from developed portions of the site drainage basin should be discharged at the existing natural drainage outlet or outlets. - C. Runoff shall not be allowed to flow over adjacent public or private property at a rate, volume, or location materially different from that which existed before development occurred. - D. Runoff must be discharged in a manner that will not cause adverse impacts to downstream properties or previously constructed stormwater systems. - E. If the point of discharge is an open channel, then adequate velocity dissipation and/or additional channel protection shall be required to prevent erosion and/or alteration to the existing downstream drainageway. - F. Any connection to a public or private piped downstream stormwater conveyance system shall be approved by the City.
+Generally, the points of discharge shall be accepted by the City prior to issuing the land use decision. - B. Runoff from developed portions of the site drainage basin should be discharged at the existing natural drainage outlet or outlets. - C. Runoff shall not be allowed to flow over adjacent public or private property at a rate, volume, or location materially different from that which existed before development occurred. - D. Runoff must be discharged in a manner that will not cause adverse impacts to downstream properties or previously constructed stormwater systems. - E. If the point of discharge is an open channel, then adequate velocity dissipation and/or additional channel protection shall be required to prevent erosion and/or alteration to the existing downstream drainageway. - F. Any connection to a public or private piped downstream stormwater conveyance system shall be approved by the City.
 The means and methods of connecting or extending a piped conveyance system will be consistent with City standards and/or other standards required by agencies that have the authority to regulate the connection. - G. When private property must be crossed to reach an approved point of discharge, the developer is responsible to acquire a recorded drainage easement from the property owner.
-The drainage easement must meet City approval.
+The drainage easement must meet City approval. - H. Approved Discharge Point Stormwater from residential impervious surfaces (roofs, driveways, etc.) must be conveyed to an approved stormwater discharge point, which is commonly a stormwater management facility.
+To accomplish this, roof drains may be connected directly to a public storm drainage system by means of a lateral pipe.
+Stormwater from roofs may also drain directly to a public street through a curb if the building's top of foundation is at least 2 feet above the curb elevation.
+(Two feet is the minimum elevation difference considered necessary to allow for positive drainage for the footing drain.)
+If roof drains cannot be collected and conveyed to a stormwater management facility, other means of disposal such as seepage trenches shall be identified on the plans.
+These other methods will be reviewed and approved by the City on a case-by-case basis and shall be discussed in the drainage report.